ucdavis/ecs132/Blog.md

 **Spring 2023**

+**April 21, 1545:**

+Well, miscommunications can occur... :-)

+In my blog post of April 20, 0950, I reminded everyone that in Quiz questions with R code answer, you MUST make sure your code runs and prints.
+It's no coincidence that in yesterday's quiz, there was an explicit **print()** call in the code.

+Unfortunately, Dylan didn't notice that, and told students that they could comment-out the **print()** call.
+So, several students lost points even though their code was mostly correct.

+Even more unfortunately, those students chose to believe Dylan instead of me! :-) Just kidding.

+But there was more.
+The reason those students asked Dylan in the first place was that actually their **print()** call was wrong.
+IOW, those students were asking Dylan to debug their code for them--in a Quiz!
+Please don't do that.

+Anyway, if you were one of those students, you are welcome to ask me to take another look at your solution, for possible increase in points.

 **April 21, 1500:**

 Sorry, I don't think my Homework submissions directions were clear.
 Put all your files, named **Problem1.R**, **Problem2.R** and so on, into a **.tar** file.
 Here's the part I didn't make clear, the file name.
 It consists of your official UCD e-mail addresses, separated by periods.
 So e.g. if a Group's members have UCD addresses 'ajones@ucdavsi.edu' and 'blee@ucdavis.edu', then your **.tar** name would be 'ajones.blee.tar'.